aryan877/brainpower/README.md

 ## Prerequisites

-- Node.js (v18 or higher)
+- Node.js (v23.1.0 or higher)
-- PNPM package manager
+- Yarn package manager
 - TypeScript
 - An OpenAI API key
 - A wallet private key for the agent